threefoldtech/info_grid/src/terraform/advanced/terraform_nextcloud_single.md

 ***

-# Set the full VM
+# Set the Full VM

 ## Overview